Privacy Notice: Staff

 Please see below for the University of Central Lancashire’s staff privacy notice.

-On behalf of your employer, HR collects and processes data about you for normal employment purposes.
+On behalf of your employer, the People Team collects and processes data about you for normal employment purposes.
 The information held and processed concerning you and your employment will be used to enable the University to manage its relationship with you effectively, lawfully and appropriately, during the recruitment process, during your employment, at its end and after you have left.

 - Your name, address and contact details, including e-mail address and telephone number(s), date of birth and gender.